pulumi/registry/themes/default/content/registry/packages/eks/how-to-guides/v3-migration.md

 If you are using Go you will need to adjust your program to handle those types being inputs.

 #### Security group and ingress rule inputs
-We've updated the `NodeGroup` and `NodeGroupV2` components to allow passing in `nodeSecurityGroup` and `clusterIngressRule` by their IDs.
+We have updated the `NodeGroup` and `NodeGroupV2` components to allow passing in `nodeSecurityGroup` and `clusterIngressRule` by their IDs.
 You can now use `nodeSecurityGroupId` and `clusterIngressRuleId` as input properties.

 Because of this change, the `nodeSecurityGroup` output property is now optional.
-To work around this, we've added a required `nodeSecurityGroupId` output property you can use instead.
+To work around this, we have added a required `nodeSecurityGroupId` output property you can use instead.
 Use `nodegroup.nodeSecurityGroupId` instead of `nodegroup.nodeSecurityGroup.id`.

 ### Default Security Groups can now be disabled
 If you do not need the default cluster and node security groups you can disable those now with the `skipDefaultSecurityGroups` flag.
-Those security groups will not be created when setting that flag to true.
+Those security groups will not be created when setting this flag to true.

 Because of this change, the `clusterSecurityGroup`, `nodeSecurityGroup` and `clusterIngressRule` properties are optional now.
 If you're using those outputs you'll need to update your code accordingly.